-Non-police Campus Security Authorities receiving reports of incidents that may be reportable crimes under the Clery Act report the incident to the Campus Security Authority Coordinator located in UCSB's Women, Gender, & Sexual Equity Department.
+Non-police Campus Security Authorities receiving reports of incidents that may be reportable crimes under the Clery Act immediately submit the incident report to the Records Supervisor at the UCSB Police Department.
 These reports are confidential unless the victim gives permission to document identifying information or for police to investigate.
 This information is "cross-referenced with reports received by the police in order to reduce the risk of duplicate reporting.
 The UCSB Police Department also reviews the information to ensure the incidents listed are congruent with FBI Uniform Crime Reporting classifications.
 Federal regulations specify that crime statistics must be compiled "using the definitions of crimes provided in the FBI's Uniform Crime Reporting (UCR) Hate Crime Data Collection Guidelines and Training Guide for Hate Crime Data Collection."
 An incident need not be included as a crime statistic unless "the appropriate law enforcement officials conclude that the crime did occur with the same degree of certainty that they would require for purposes of reporting under the FBI's Uniform Crime Reporting System."
 Because incidents not reported to the police usually cannot be verified as crimes in the same way that law enforcement agency reports can be verified, the campus security report may not list them as "crimes."